Operation Alba: Causes of the intervention

 Operation Alba was launched in response to the serious social crisis that had followed the collapse of major pyramid schemes in Albania in early 1997.
 The loss of many Albanians' life savings invested in these schemes, in addition to dissatisfaction with political corruption and recent electoral irregularities, caused large parts of the country to rise in rebellion against the Albanian government.
 As governmental control and rule of law collapsed, widespread looting and violence broke out.
 Early operations were carried out by individual countries to evacuate their citizens, but Alba was launched in an effort to resolve more extensive issues.
 Italy in particular was determined to curb the migratory flow of Albanian refugees that threatened to reach alarming dimensions.
-Disaster struck on 28 March, when the Italian patrol vessel Sybilla collided with a refugee boat.
+Disaster struck on 28 March, when the Italian patrol vessel Sybilla collided with the refugee boat Kateri i Radës.
 Dozens of Albanian migrants perished, in what became known as the Tragedy of Otranto.
 Expecting the possibility of having to resort to force to restore order in Albania, Italy took care to acquire a mandate of the United Nations, the support of the OSCE, and the participation of a number of allies; when this was accomplished, Operation Alba was launched.